EU #Protect Not Surveil

 The EU Artificial Intelligence (AI) Act will be the first binding legislation on AI.
 It was proposed by the European Commission in April 2021 and it aims at promoting ‘trustworthy AI’ and, at the same time, protecting fundamental rights.
 However, the proposed law was not enough to address and prevent the harms stemming from the use of AI in the migration context.

-From lie detectors to scanning drones, the European Union and its partners are building a vast and powerful web of surveillance and tracking at European borders, deep inside Europe, and beyond.
+From lie detectors to scanning drones, the European Union and its partners are building a vast and powerful web of surveillance and tracking at European orders, deep inside Europe, and beyond.
 But this is about much more than just border control.

 These technologies are tested first on people on the move¹ and racialised communities where it is harder to fight back and challenge them.